 - Make an assessment of how urgent the search is, and consider the risk to other students and staff.
-If the search is not urgent, they will seek advice from the Head and/or DSL. - Explain to the pupil why they are being searched, how the search will happen, and give them the opportunity to ask questions about it - > Seek the pupil's cooperation
+If the search is not urgent, they will seek advice from the Head and/or DSL. - Explain to the student why they are being searched, how the search will happen, and give them the opportunity to ask questions about it - Seek the student's cooperation.